jlewis-89/Milestone-Project-1/README.md

 ### Visuals

-Images courtesy of Crossmark Developments Limited and are owned by the business and used explressly for business use only.
+Images courtesy of Crossmark Developments Limited and are owned by the business and used expressly for business use only.

+Content has been taken from their current [website](crossmark.group)

 ## Deployment & Testing
 Alpha Testing